osso09/FantasyFootballPrediction/README.md

 This project is expanding on work provided by https://github.com/romanlutz/fantasy-football-prediction.

-It uses the An API to retrieve and read NFL Game Center JSON data.<br/> This API can be found at https://github.com/BurntSushi/nflgame
+An API is used in this project to retrieve and read NFL Game Center JSON data.<br/> This API can be found at https://github.com/BurntSushi/nflgame